Frequently Asked Questions

 How Does The Pack's Budget Work?

-Pack 88 funds most of its operating budget by selling Trails End Popcorn every Fall.
+Pack 88 funds most of its operating budget by selling Camp Master (formerly Trail’s End) Popcorn every Fall.
 Participation in this event is highly encouraged of all Pack 88 Scouts and families.
 Annual membership dues and additional activity fees may supplement coverage of expenses.
 Expenses fully or partially incurred by the pack include: